--------------------------------------- Logical Architecture --------------------------------------

 - Checkpoints flush dirty data pages from the buffer cache of the current database to disk.
 This minimizes the active portion of the log that must be processed during a full recovery of a database.
 During a full recovery, the following types of actions are performed:

-• The log records of modifications not flushed to disk before the system stopped are rolled forward.
+- The log records of modifications not flushed to disk before the system

-• All modifications associated with incomplete transactions, such as transactions for which there is no COMMIT or ROLLBACK log record, are rolled back.
+transactions for which there is no COMMIT or ROLLBACK log record, are rolled

 Checkpoint Operation